-State Wildlife Commissions
+State Wildlife Commissions/Boards

 Commissions range in size from four to 19 seats, with most being in the 7-11 range.
 Members are usually appointed by the governor, often requiring confirmation by the state senate.